pabapa/statistics/README.md

 For the API overview see [Godoc](http://godoc.org/github.com/grd/statistics).

+### Note:
+An updated version of this package is https://github.com/grd/stat.

 ### API Interfaces:
 - It uses interfaces for the data access.
 So different data types can be used.
 - Two datatypes are pre-defined: Float64 and Int64.